hjeronen/hjeronen/README.md

   - :video_game: Game Programming

 - 🌱 Recently I have been learning about...
-  - Microprocessor architecture and pipelines
+  - Full Stack web development with React and Node.js
   - How to create games with React

 ## Some more interesting projects